 Internet System Providers should pay special attention to the results achieved by DualFS in the PostMark benchmark.
 In this test, DualFS achieves 60% more transactions per second than Ext2 and Ext3, twice as many transactions per second as ReiserFS, almost three times as many transactions per second as XFS, and four as many transactions per second as JFS.
-Although there are specific file systems for Internet workloads [28], note that these results are achieved by a general-purpose file system, DualFS.
+Although there are specific file systems for Internet workloads [21], note that these results are achieved by a general-purpose file system, DualFS, which is intended for a variety of workloads.